talonooh/openloop-html-connect/README.md

 ### errors.ResourceNotFoundError<span id="errorsresourcenotfounderror"></span>
 Thrown when:
-- `getFrameId` was called but is not setted on query string.
+- `getFrameId` or `getPlayerId` are called but there was no value set as query string.
 - `getFeed` was called but the requested feed was not found.

 ### errors.InvalidOperationError<span id="errorsinvalidoperationerror"></span>